GrzegorzKozub/toys/README.md

 ### Monitors

+*LG 27GP950-B* was calibrated for *Gamer 1* profile, brightness set to 10 (about 130 nits) and gamma mode 2 selected.
+Hardware calibration resulted in the RGB settings of 50 50 47.
+Software calibration is stored in the ICC profile `27gp950-b.10.icm`.
+Not relevant for calibration, contrast looks best at 70.

+TFT Central provided `27gp950-b.6.icm` ICC profile was created for *Gamer 1* profile, brightness set to 6, RGB settings at 50 48 45 and the contrast of 70.

 LG *27UL850-W* was calibrated for *Custom* profile, brightness set to 30 and gamma mode 2 selected.
 Hardware calibration resulted in the RGB settings of 50 49 50.
 Software calibration is stored in the ICC profile `27ul850-w.30.icm`.
 Brightness set to 50 resulted in the same hardware settings and `27ul850-w.50.icm`.

-LG *27UD88-W* was calibrated for *Custom* profile, brightness set to 30 and gamma mode 1 selected.
-Hardware calibration resulted in the RGB settings of 49 47 50.
-Software calibration is stored in the ICC profile `27ud88-w.30.icm`.
-Brightness set to 50 resulted in the same hardware settings and `27ud88-w.50.icm`.

 ### Keyboards